Djhayes72195/Political-Affiliation-with-BERT/README.md

 ```

 The last command should open up a page in your web browser where can you interact with the .ipynb files we used.

-I have received a report that some of the CSVs included in this repository did not clone properly.
-I was not able to recreate this issue myself.
-It likely has something to do with GitHub's large file storage (lfs).
-If you run into this problem, please consider emailing me at Djhayes72195@gmail.com.

 ## Structure